ipitio/backage/README.md

 https://ipitio.github.io/backage/OWNER/[REPO/[PACKAGE]].FORMAT
 ```

 Once the packages you're interested in have been added, replace the parameters with their respective values, scoping to your parsing needs, then access the latest data however you want.
-The format can be either `json` or `xml`.
+The format can be either `json` or `xml`; request the corresponding `.xml` path directly rather than converting the JSON endpoint in the Pages dashboard.

 > [!NOTE]
 > Package endpoints keep detailed version data.
 Owner and repo aggregate endpoints bound their version detail so large self-hosted indexes can still finish JSON/XML publication. `BKG_OWNER_ARRAY_MAX_BYTES` defaults to `35000000`; `BKG_OWNER_ARRAY_VERSION_LIMIT` can force a fixed per-package aggregate version limit, and negative values keep full version arrays.
 DB-backed aggregates estimate a safe per-package version limit from the database before rendering once; `BKG_OWNER_ARRAY_DB_VERSION_LIMIT` can force a fixed DB-backed aggregate limit, and `BKG_OWNER_ARRAY_DB_FALLBACK_VERSION_LIMIT` defaults to `2` if estimation is unavailable.
 JSON/XML trimming uses `BKG_JSON_XML_MAX_BYTES` (`50000000`) and `BKG_JSON_XML_HARD_MAX_BYTES` (`100000000`).